 Hackweekend is a collaborative initiative by a group of passionate individuals from the local technology community.
-Hackweekend is supported by Nova, which organises a series of Malaysian innovation programmes that aim to spike interest in and nurture budding innovators.
-Several organisations from the technology sector including Microsoft, Techmaki and Wakalab, are also offering their resources to support Hackweekend, all in the spirit of promoting software development.
+Initiated in 2011, Hackweekend is Malaysia’s first hackathon series.
+The event is supported by a variety of technology companies including Microsoft, Experian, Techmaki, and Wakalab who believe the spirit of promoting software development.

 Teams — Participants meet beforehand at a Spark Session to form collaborative teams and discuss their ideas.
 This will ensure that they are well prepared to code their ideas into reality.